Journaling in its most basic form is the writing of our thoughts, feelings, and experiences.

 - You can draw your feelings instead of using words.

-- You can use poetry, lists, or music lyrics to express in the unique way you choose.
+- You can use poetry, lists, or music lyrics to express yourself in the unique way you choose.

 Based on what you’ve read so far, are you ready?
 If so, begin by setting aside time to write each day.
 At the same time if possible.
 Remove audio and visual distractions if you can, and write where it’s quiet.
 If you are having a hard time thinking about what to write, write about that or use journal prompts to get you started.